CoryBorek/notes-md/classes/cs4720/intro/index.md

 For undergrad

-REsearch - Computer architectures.
+Research - Computer architectures.
 ISAs.

-Send an email if you are interested. (attach a copy of your resume.)
+Send professor an email if you are interested. (attach a copy of your resume.)

-# Questions
 ### [Back to CS4720](https://coryborek.github.io/classes/cs14720/)